 During the period that a student is working on the dissertation, the student will have a primary advisor and a dissertation committee.
 Each term the student will consult with and report to the dissertation committee, which will in turn report to the committee on graduate studies as to the progress toward completion of the dissertation.
 While the student’s principal advisor will ordinarily become the primary advisor and the prospectus committee will ordinarily become the dissertation committee, a student, in consultation with the DGS, may choose other faculty members.
 The dissertation committee must consist of a primary advisor and at least two others, at least one of whom must be a member of the discipline of the primary field.
 The primary advisor is the chair of the dissertation committee and must be a member of the Faculty of Arts and Sciences.
 In addition, at least one other member of the dissertation committee must be a member of the Faculty of Arts and Sciences.

 Upon approval of the dissertation by the dissertation committee, the department, student, and the dissertation committee will agree upon a date for the dissertation defense.
 Completion of the dissertation is ordinarily expected by the end of the sixth year.

-The dissertation defense is an oral examination open to any member of the university at which the dissertation committee leads in questioning the candidate on his or her work.
+The dissertation defense is an oral examination open to any member of the university at which the dissertation committee leads in questioning the candidate on their work.
 Upon completion of the oral examination, the members of the graduate committee will consult with the dissertation committee and vote as to whether the candidate should be recommended for the PhD degree in African and African American Studies and whether the candidate passed with distinction.

 The faculty monitors each student’s progress year by year.
 During the period between admission to candidacy and submission of the dissertation, the dissertation committee is asked whether the candidate is making satisfactory progress and has to certify in writing when the candidate has completed two draft chapters.